 OUR AERIAL SURVEILLANCE SYSTEM:

 Africa ASAP will be saving elephants within 6 months of receiving adequate funding; i.e. build the airship, purchase all necessary equipments for the airship, tethered aerostat and ground station, and recruit, train and equip the rapid response ranger units.
-We estimate the first year budget to be $4.5 million in order to cover all costs.

 The leadership of Africa ASAP has extensive experience in non-profit organizations, law-enforcement, as well as in the aviation and sensor technologies to be employed.